Happiness is an Inside Job

 Blocks to Contentment

 One of the blocks from learning to how to live from a more grounded place is our deeply rooted sense of entitlement.
-It shows up on the playground in the plaintiff screams of unfairness and continues to insuate itself into the fabric of our behavioral patterns.
+It shows up on the playground in the plaintiff screams of unfairness and continues to insinuate itself into the fabric of our behavioral patterns.

 Along with our sense of entitlement, we have ideas and expectations about what will make us feel happy – a large percentage of which is externally located: “If only I had a better job, the right partner, more friends, less stress…blah, blah, blah.”

 Recognizing our “if only” attitude is the first step in extinguishing our sense of entitlement.
-It’s understandable to want discomfort to go away, but to do so is to choose an endorphin-fueled fantasy over reality.
+It’s understandable to want discomfort to go away, but to do so is to choose fantasy over reality.

 Breath and Expand